NikchemnoAndNesmachno/Ljson/README.md

-# A simple library for encoding objects into an <b>ljson</b> string. <br>
+# A simple library for encoding objects into an <b>ljson</b> string.

 It is like json, but L (!) json.
-Try it. <br>
+Try it.

-The string contains only the object fields in the order specified by the user. <br>
+The string contains only the object fields in the order specified by the user.

-To separate the fields, a separate symbol is used at the beginning of the word and a separate one at the end (they must be different). <br>
+To separate the fields, a separate symbol is used at the beginning of the word and a separate one at the end (they must be different).

 These characters are rare for human writing.

 # How to use